ScriBt/ScriBt/README.md

    * Build Success

-   * Arbitrary Error (Can't help because Entropy of Increase in Errors gets Incremented day by day :P)
+   * Arbitrary Error (Can't be helped due to entropy of increase in errors which increases day by day :P)

 #5.
 Tools